what to expect from your custom Newborn Session

 The majority of our newborn sessions take place in your home.
 (If the weather is warm enough and you're comfortable with the idea, we can take the session outdoors too.)
 Worried because your house is a mess?
 Don't even stress out!
 You just had a BABY, NBD.
 If you didn't have dishes piled in the sink, dirty clothes and baby items strewn all about, I'd be very impressed.
 Clutter is definitely expected!
 I've shot in-home sessions in the middle of moving in/renovating and in some very tiny spaces... and totally rocked it!
 I really don't need much space and can shoot around most problem areas, or can easily clean up an area that we want to use for photos.
 I'll also probably be moving furniture around if we need to make room for ourselves.

-I like to start sessions in the mornings, no later than 10 AM.
-The natural morning light is best and it gives you time to get up, grab a shower and get family members going.
+I like to start sessions in the mornings, usually around 10 AM.
+The natural morning light is best and it gives you time to get up, caffeinate, grab a shower and get family members going.

 - HOME PREP: